 I’m very sorry to announce that Tom Lundberg — my brother, mentor, and business partner — passed away in late April.
 His health had been rapidly deteriorating for several months and finally got the better of his indomitable spirit.
-Tom’s research into Siberian diseases was as important to the breed as his research into allergen-testing was to allergic families.
+Tom’s research into Siberian diseases was as important to breeders as his research into allergens was to allergic families; he’s made a difference in so many ways in the Siberian world.
 I know many of our Lundberg Siberians families continue to watch our site, and I wanted to let you know.
-Lundberg Siberians will continue under my ownership.

 With great sadness ~ Sarah